sneakers-the-rat/lab-programming-workshop/docs/collaboration.md

 * **COMMIT OFTEN** - if you don't want to "mess up" the main branch, just make another branch!
 It should *never* be the case that code only exists on your computer.
+* **VERSION EVERYTHING** - except maybe data. why not? no one has any time to read through your code and make fun of you. configuration files, etc. whatever. just keep a coherent model of what should be a code library and what is local configuration and you're golden

 How to use git with other people!
 Example of branching and merging!